LennardZuendorf/LennardZuendorf/README.md

 ### Current things I work on
 - ⤴️ creating new personal projects
-- 📖 studying Javascript (React.js, Next.js),Typescript
+- 📖 studying Javascript (React.js), Java and Python
 - :iphone: tech and development for [twinkles](https://twinkles.rocks/)